 For over twenty years, Colonel Leland Bohannon has dedicated his life to service over self in the United States Air Force.
 With over 3,300 flight hours in various airframes, including B-2A and B-52H bombers and combat missions to Iraq and Afghanistan, Col Bohannon is a decorated and experienced combat pilot.
 He has earned the Bronze Star (earned in Afghanistan), the Defense Meritorious Service Medal, and the Air Medal.
 He is eligible for a merit-based promotion to Brigadier General, a one-star general officer.
-He is also a husband, father of four, and a devout Christian.
+He is also a husband, father of five, and a devout Christian.

 In the Air Force, Col Bohannon is known for more than accomplishments.
 He lives with integrity, serves others before himself, and strives for excellence in all things.
 Col Bohannon’s superiors, peers, and subordinates—including Brigadier General Kristin E. Goodwin, Commandant of Cadets, United States Air Force Academy—have praised his character and leadership abilities.

 As a devout Christian, Col Bohannon adheres to the basic Christian belief that marriage is between one man and one woman.
 When one of Col Bohannon’s subordinates, who happens to be homosexual, announced his retirement, the Air Force delivered to Col Bohannon the standard awards, gifts, and honors that are often presented to retiring service members.
 Col Bohannon readily signed each document for the retiring Airman.
 But when the Air Force presented a certificate of spouse appreciation—an optional, unofficial certificate, similar to a bouquet of flowers —to Col Bohannon, his sincerely held religious beliefs prevented him from signing it because doing so would signify his personal endorsement of the same-sex marriage.